-NCFE (CACHE) Level 3 Certificate in Supporting Teaching Learning in Schools (Part Time Evening)
+NCFE (CACHE) Level 3 Certificate in Supporting Teaching and Learning (Part Time Evening)

 You may be able to apply for the post of Teaching Assistant or Learning Support Assistant in a school setting.